-We are a medical technology company dedicated to developing and commercializing innovative products for the treatment and diagnosis of serious dermatological disorders.
-In June 2015 we completed the acquisition, or the Acquisition, of the XTRAC® Excimer Laser and the VTRAC® excimer lamp businesses from PhotoMedex, Inc. The XTRAC and VTRAC products are devices cleared by the U.S. Food and Drug Administration, or FDA, for the treatment of psoriasis, vitiligo and other skin disorders.
+We are a medical technology company dedicated to developing and commercializing innovative products for the treatment of dermatological disorders.
+In June 2015 we completed the acquisition, the "Acquisition", of the XTRAC® Excimer Laser and the VTRAC® excimer lamp businesses from PhotoMedex, Inc. The XTRAC and VTRAC products are devices cleared by the U.S. Food and Drug Administration, or FDA, for the treatment of psoriasis, vitiligo and other skin disorders.
 The purchase price was \$42.5 million plus the assumption of certain business-related liabilities.
-These products generated \$30.6 million in revenues in 2014 and achieved year-over-year growth of 41% with a gross margin of 60.1%.
 We believe that these businesses acquired create a platform on which to transform STRATA into a leading medical dermatology company.
-We are also the developers of the